 For a Pinjar Unit operating at 75% capacity utilisation, the fuel used to start the turbine was less than the operation for a single MWh.
-Aggregated over a complete simulated cycle of operation, this cost accounts for less than \$2/MWh of the Maximum STEM Price.
+Aggregated over a complete simulated cycle of operation (start up, run time and decommit), this cost accounts for less than \$2/MWh of the Maximum STEM Price.